cs50/harvard.cs50.debug/README.md

 ### `gdb50{start,end}`

-The `gdb50start` and `gdb50end` commands try to be clever.
+The `gdb50start` and `gdb50end` commands try to allow the user to execute their binary directly in a terminal window, but still connect the GUI debugger to the running process without opening a new console window.

 They use the existing run and debug system where possible, but provide an extraneous process to satisfy their requirements.
-In particular, the Run system expects a command to be executed, creates a new `tmux` session for it, and generally opens a new console window showing that `tmux` session.
+In particular, `run.gui` normally expects a command to be executed, creates a new `tmux` session for it, and opens a new console window showing that `tmux` session with a lot of chrome describing the `runner` used to begin the process.
-These commands provide a command to execute in a `tmux` session, but do not show the session.
+However, `run.run` allows us to run a command in a new `tmux` session and expects us to display it to the user.
+We simply chose not to display it, since the output of the executable is already being shown in the user's terminal.

 The run system monitors this session for consistent state, so we get around the issue by providing a process that effectively acts as a proxy for the process we're running in the existing terminal.
 This "proxy" simply monitors the PID of the GDB shim, and destroys itself within ~1 second of when the shim quits.
-The internal state of the `Process` object (and therefore the `Run` and `Debug` objectds) can then stay consistent.
+The internal state of the `process` object (and therefore the `run` and `debug` objects) can then stay consistent.

 Process management is therefore required for this to work.
-We create a process in the shell, provide the PID of that process to `gdb50start`, which creates the "proxy" process to monitor it.
+We create a process in the shell, provide the PID of that process to `gdb50start`, which then creates the "proxy" process to monitor it.
 Once debugging is complete, `gdb50exit` is provided the same PID to clean up the tmux session and `process` and `debug` object state.